-There is a tarmac ramp from this car park to the entrance to Eastern House.
+There is a tarmac ramp from the car park to the entrance to Eastern House.
 This ramp becomes moderately steep just below the entrance.

 There is level access from the main car park to the Wilshaw building.